ioccc-src/winner/next/guidelines.md

 The `mkiocccentry(1)` tool will all files that begin with `COPYING`, `COPYRIGHT`, and `LICENSE`, regardless of filename case.

-The `mkiocccentry(1)` tool will any of the following files if they are found directly under the top level directory (`topdir`):
+The `mkiocccentry(1)` tool will reject any of the following files if they are found directly under the top level directory (`topdir`):

 * README.md